Indian Naval Academy

-The Indian Naval Academy (INA or INA Ezhimala) is the defence service training establishment for officer cadre of the Indian Naval Service and the Indian Coast Guard, located in Ezhimala, Kannur district, Kerala.
-Situated between Ezhimala hill and the Kavvayi backwaters, INA has a 7 kilometre beach front on the Arabian Sea.
+The Indian Naval Academy (INA or INA Ezhimala) is the defence service training establishment for officer cadre of the Indian Navy and the Indian Coast Guard, located in Ezhimala, Kannur district, Kerala.
+Situated between Ezhimala hill and the Kavvayi backwaters, INA has a 7 kilometre beach front on the Laccadive Sea.
 It conducts basic training for all officers inducted into the Indian Navy and Indian Coast Guard.
 It is Asia's largest, and the world's third-largest, naval academy.

 The Naval Academy (NAVAC) was established in May 1969 and training of Orientation courses commenced in Aug 2005, while it was formally inaugurated on 8 January 2009 and the name changed to Indian Naval Academy.
 It shares the 2,452 acre (9.92 km2) site with the naval base depot, INS Zamorin, and the naval hospital, INHS Navjivani.

 The President's Colour was awarded to INA on 20 November 2019.
 The President’s Colour is the highest honour that is bestowed upon a military unit.

 History

 Background

 Before independence, officer cadets of the Royal Indian Navy were trained in the United Kingdom with the Royal Navy.
 Cadets underwent four years of training in Dartmouth and were commissioned as Sub Lieutenants upon their return.
 In 1949, the officer training for the Navy began at the interim Joint Services Wing (JSW) of the Armed Forces Academy.
 The National Defence Academy (NDA) was established in 1954 as the Joint Services academy of the Indian Armed Forces.

 By 1968, the Navy realised that the NDA could not keep up with its expanding staffing requirements.
 It also needed additional space and facilities to impart advanced maritime skills to officers and sailors.
-In May 1969, the Indian[ Naval] Academy was established in Cochin to consolidate facilities for naval training.
+In May 1969, the Indian Naval Academy was established in Cochin to consolidate facilities for naval training.

 The academy was consolidated with the Officers training school, at INS Mandovi in Goa in 1986.
 But with the growing use of INS Mandovi as an operational naval base, as well as the existing Provost and Physical Training school at the location, the Naval Academy operated under considerable space constraints.
 In addition, providing basic training for Coast Guard officers at the academy further stretched the facilities.
 Hence the Navy developed plans for a new permanent Naval Academy to cope with the increasing training load.